Rackspace Technology Assists Switchfly in Migrating to AWS, with No Downtime and 4x Improvement in Agent Booking Retrieval Time

-/EIN News/ -- SAN ANTONIO, March 27, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT), a leading end-to-end, multicloud technology solutions company, recently completed an engagement with Switchfly, a leading travel loyalty, rewards, and packaging solution for airlines, financial service companies, and HR Tech Rewards & Recognition vendors.
+SAN ANTONIO, March 27, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT, a leading end-to-end, multicloud technology solutions company, recently completed an engagement with Switchfly, a leading travel loyalty, rewards, and packaging solution for airlines, financial service companies, and HR Tech Rewards & Recognition vendors.
 Working closely with the Switchfly team, Rackspace Technology was able to successfully migrate the organization to Amazon Web Services (AWS), allowing them to maintain constant uptime and achieve a 4x improvement in agent booking retrieval time.

 Founded in 2003, Denver-based Switchfly connects all aspects of travel – from flights and hotels to car rentals, traveler support, customer loyalty, and employee rewards programs – into one seamless experience that integrates with rewards and loyalty platforms.
 As a leader in the travel rewards industry, Switchfly processes roughly $3 billion in bookings annually.